Canada to reopen its border for fully vaccinated Americans starting Aug. 9; U.S. uncertain

 After 16 months of border restrictions, fully vaccinated Americans are going to be able to visit Canada starting Monday, Aug.
 9.

 The Canadian government made the announcement on Monday, July 19.
-Americans will need to show their vaccine card to border officials.
+Americans will need to prove to border officials they are fully vaccinated through the ArriveCAN app.
 All travelers, regardless of vaccination status, will still require a pre-entry COVID-19 molecular test result, according to a news release from the Canadian government.

 Unvaccinated American children under the age of 12 will be able to accompany a fully vaccinated parent or legal guardian and avoid the 14-day quarantine but must follow health guidelines for the region they are visiting.